Geneva is the start of many people’s trips to Switzerland, due to its busy airport which often has a lot of great flight deals.

 Not only that, Geneva’s perfect location on the border of France and Switzerland means that you can do an abundance of great day trips from Geneva that bring you totally different cultural experiences.

-The ease of access to France thanks to the Schengen area agreement means that a day trip to pop into one of the cute towns of Alsace is by no means difficult – you won’t even experience a proper border crossing, as there is no passport control between the two countries.
+The ease of access to France thanks to the Schengen area agreement means that a day trip to pop into one of the beautiful villages of Alsace is by no means difficult!

-Here are 13 of my favorite Geneva day trip ideas to inspire your Switzerland itinerary.
+Here are 13 of my favorite Geneva day trip ideas to inspire your Switzerland itinerary and beyond!

 Best Day Trips from Geneva

 WHAT IS IT: One of my favorite towns in Switzerland, this lakeside gem that is home to the Montreux Jazz Fest each year is worth a visit no matter the time of year.

 Whether you visit at the height of summer activity or in the peacefulness of winter, Montreux’s lakeside setting surrounded by a ring of snow-capped mountains (no matter the time of year) is unbeatable.

 WHAT TO DO: The town itself is gorgeous and home to several points of interest, the most obvious of which is Chateau de Chillon (Chillon Castle) a beautiful medieval castle that sits as a little island right on the bank of Lac Leman.